bbauska/W3Cx-5of5/README.md

 sounds until you interact with the application (i.e. clicking on the canvas for the game example).
 For a developer, if you use libraries such as Howler.js, there are good chances that you won&apos;t have to change your code.
-If you are programming with <a href="https://www.w3.org/TR/webaudio/">
-the WebAudio API</a>, then you&apos;ll need to resume the AudioContext after the first user interaction.</p>
+If you are programming with <a href="https://www.w3.org/TR/webaudio/" target="_blank" rel="noopener noreferrer"> the WebAudio API</a>, then you&apos;ll need to resume the AudioContext after the first user interaction.</p>